 2. B2B marketers almost always work as part of a larger marketing team

 Let’s face it, teamwork is important.
 As much as I like working from my home office and powering through work by myself, it’d be nice to bounce ideas off of people every once in a while.
 Companies in the B2B space typically carry large marketing teams with complementary skill sets.
-At a previous startup I worked for, I was part of a team of 3 dedicated strictly to marketing operations.
+At a previous startup I worked for, I was part of a team of 3 dedicated strictly to marketing operations, where SearchUp took care of the digital marketing aspects.
 It was a great way to strategize and plan larger projects.
 With so many systems within the overall marketing tech stack, there isn’t one person that’s aware of all of the dependencies.
 That’s why teamwork is beneficial.
 FURU’s don’t have the teamwork or support systems in place to help them grow.
 That’s why they turn to bad advice online, further compounding the problem.

 3. Customer needs and decision-making processes are more complex